 Thousands of furnished rentals to book online

 There are many great apartments for rent in Milan, Italy, with long term visitors and expats having a variety of different areas to choose from, each with their own distinct character and atmosphere.
 As you start to research renting in Milan, let Nestpick be your guide - we have the widest range of apartments to rent in Milan, and you will find properties at every price point.
 You can find pet friendly properties, select the features you need and see photographs of every apartment, so you can thoroughly assess all your options.
-Whether you are looking to rent student accommodation in Milan or choosing between furnished apartments here, Nestpick has you covered and will help you find a place you will love.
 Here's a little city tour guide to get your started …

 As the name suggests, if you are looking at furnished apartments in the City Centre, you’ll be at the heart of the action.
 You will be close to the La Scala opera house, the stunning duomo, Milan’s central museums like the Sforza and the Pinacoteca as well as Saint Mary of the Graces, where you can find Leonardo da Vinci’s famous mural of the Last Supper.
 Here you can find Milan apartments for rent long term with a luxurious feel and excellent transport connections - Milan's main train station the Milano Porto Garibaldi is just to the north.
 Be warned that they won't be cheap though!
 Prices in the centre will typically be €2,000 for a fully furnished and spacious apartment or closer to €1,000 for a room.